Island hopping on the Aeolian Islands

 Be warned though: a faint but distinct smell of sulphur will follow you as a silent witness for days… And it’s better not take a shiny new swimming suit. 😉

-Stromboli sea view, Aeolian Islands, Italy
+Stromboli sea view, Aeolian Islands, Italy.

 How to get to the Aeolian Islands

-The Aeolian Islands can be easily hopped individually as well.
-There are many inter-island ferries sailing between Lipari, Vulcano, Panarea, Stromboli, Salina, Filicudi and Alicudi.
-The archipelago can be reached by overnight ferry from Naples to Stromboli and the main island of Lipari.
-Another option is the high-speed hydrofoil, leaving in the afternoon and arriving on the islands the same evening.
-From Milazzo on the northeastern tip of Sicily, the ferry takes about 2,5 to 3 hours to Stromboli, depending on the route and type of boat.
+From the Italian mainland you can reach the Aeolian archipelago by overnight ferry from Naples.
+It takes about 10 to 12 hours to Stromboli and the main island of Lipari.
+Another option is the high-speed hydrofoil from Naples, leaving in the afternoon and arriving on the islands the same evening.
+The ferry from Milazzo on the northeastern tip of Sicily takes 2,5 to 3 hours to Stromboli, depending on the route and type of boat.

 Map of the Aeolian Islands